AndreiFlau/Project---Homepage/README.md

 ## Installation

-Simply clone the repo and open the html page :)
+Simply clone the repo and open the html page on your browser of choice :)